 5. Blend the BBQ sauce until smooth.
 Return it on the stove and reduce for 3-5 extra minutes.
 Turn off the heat and set aside.

 6. Cut the tofu block (previously frozen and defrosted – see notes) into thick sticks.

 7. Align the sticks onto a baking sheet on a tray.

-8. Spread a generous amount of homemade barbecue sauce on both sides.
+8. Spread a generous amount of homemade or store bought barbecue sauce on both sides (enough to coat the tofu well).
 Allow to marinate for 30 minutes.

 9. Preheat the oven at 200°C (392°F) and bake the tofu sticks for 30 minutes, flipping halfway.